OpenFreeEnergy/openfe/docs/guide/execution/quickrun_execution.rst

 Parallel execution of repeats with Quickrun
 ===========================================

-Serial execution of multiple repeats of a transformation can be inefficient when working with a HPC, in this case higher throughput can be achieved by running one repeat per HPC job allowing for parallel execution.
-Most protocols are setup to run ``three repeats in seral`` by default, however, this can be changed either via the protocol setting ``protocol_repeats``, see the
+Serial execution of multiple repeats of a transformation can be inefficient when simulation times are long.
+Higher throughput can be achieved with parallel execution by running one repeat per HPC job.
+Most protocols are set up to run ``three repeats in seral`` by default, however, this can be changed either via the protocol setting ``protocol_repeats``, see the
 :ref:`protocol configuration guide <cookbook/choose_protocol.nblink>` for more details or overridden via the ``--n-protocol-repeats`` flag of the ``openfe quickrun`` command.
 Each transformation can then be executed multiple times via the